A Blind Deconvolution Technique Based on Projection Onto Convex Sets for Magnetic Particle Imaging: THEORY AND METHODS

 \section{THEORY AND METHODS}

 The proposed blind deconvolution technique employs an iterative POCS algorithm that deblurs an MPI image based on several constraints in Fourier and image domains.
 These constraints are concerned with the phase of the Fourier domain coefficients, spatial support of the image, and spatial regularization of the image.
-In this work, we assume that the imaging PSF in MPI is a zero-phase filter in Fourier domain, causing the ideal and blurred images to have matched phases.
-In this section, we start by explaining the rationale for the zero-phase assumption.
+In this work, we exploit the observation that the imaging PSF in MPI is a zero-phase filter in Fourier domain, causing the ideal and blurred images to have matched phases.
+In this section, we start by explaining the rationale for the zero-phase property.
 We then present the proposed method by describing the individual Fourier- and image-domain constraints, and their implementation in the POCS algorithm.
-Finally, we describe the simulated MPI acquisitions that are used to demonstrate our method.
+Finally, we describe the simulations and imaging experiments that are used to demonstrate our method.